kb5466/kb546-CS388-001/README.md

         -   **Pokemon Battle Screen** (Triggered by selecting "Start Battle").
     -   Returns to the main menu upon back navigation.

+# DONE FEATURES
+1. Have players to choose from 3 different pokemons
+2. Be able to save your own pokemon in local database
+3. Have a wild pokemon interaction feature

+   [X]First pokemon interaction
+    -   lets players interact and choose different pokemons
+    -   save pokemon to database
+   [X]Interacting with wild pokemons
+    -   randomized pokemon that can interact with either fight or catch
+    - randomized pokemons from local database

+  [X]Caught pokemons
+    - Pokemons caught would be saved and displayed
+    - displayed in recycler view

+  [X]Pokemon detail view
+   - pokemon would have their picture
+   - pokemon stats
+   - type
+   - encounter date

 ### Wireframes